 White-Collar Law Firm

 White-collar law is a specific area of practice that involves research, drafting, factual development, argument, and client contact.
-Most of this type of crime is investigated and prosecuted by federal agencies, so our white-collar criminal defense lawyers are prepared to go to court against the government and aid our clients through government investigations, compliance issues, and trial.
+Most of this type of crime is investigated and prosecuted by federal prosecutors and agencies, so our white-collar criminal defense lawyers are prepared to go to court against the government and aid our clients through government investigations, compliance issues, and trials.

 Corporate White Collar Crime vs Other Crimes

-You may be wondering what the legal difference is between white-collar crimes and other similar crimes is.
-You may also be wondering how white-collar crimes differ in the legal realm from blue-collar crimes.
+You may be wondering what the legal difference between white-collar crimes and other similar crimes is.
+You may also be wondering how white-collar criminal investigations differ in the legal realm from blue-collar crimes.
 Quite simply, the type of crime committed depends on what is available to the potential offender.
-Those employed in lower skill environments typically have fewer opportunities to exploit others than those who work where large financial transactions occur.
+Those employed in lower-skill environments typically have fewer opportunities to exploit others than those who work where large financial transactions occur.
 Blue-collar crime attracts more active police attention like shoplifting or vandalism.

 In contrast, white-collar employees can incorporate legitimate and criminal behavior, making it less obvious when they commit a crime.
 While a blue-collar crime will likely use physical force, a white-collar crime involves more confidentiality to protect shareholders.
 It is estimated that most white-collar crime in Washington, DC goes undetected or unreported.